 Other types of infections may also cause you to get this type of infection.
 Having the Epstein-Barr virus, a type of herpes virus, in your body may cause Lemierre’s syndrome.
 Having a bacterial infection in your pharynx, the area in the back of your throat right before your esophagus, may also cause you to get Lemierre’s syndrome.
 This condition is known as bacterial pharyngitis.

 The first treatments that your doctor will give you for Lemierre’s syndrome are antibiotics to help fight the bacterial infection.
 Common antibiotics that are used to treat this condition (especially when it’s caused by a Fusobacterium) include:

 Your doctor may use other antibiotics if you have another bacterial infection caused by staph or other bacteria.

 If antibiotics can’t treat the infection before it begins to get worse, your doctor may need to perform surgery on your throat or neck.
 Any abscesses that may have formed because of the infection may need to be drained.
 Your doctor may also need to perform ligation on your jugular vein.
 A ligation closes off your jugular vein and may help treat the infection.

 Your doctor may recommend several months of anticoagulation therapy to help manage Lemierre’s syndrome.
 This therapy involves taking blood thinners like warfarin (Coumadin) or clopidogrel (Plavix).
-Anticoagulation therapy is sometimes considered dangerous because it can cause you to bleed more easily and make it harder for cuts or wounds to scab over and heal.
-Talk to your doctor if you’re concerned about these risks before you start this type of therapy.
+Anticoagulation therapy is

 The prognosis for Lemierre’s syndrome is good.